 - Be a full-time student: Undergraduate applicants must enroll in a minimum of 12 units per semester; Graduate applicants must enroll in a minimum of 9 units per semester.
 Exceptions to this rule are only possible under the following circumstances:

-- BA and MA students
+- BA, MA and M.Div. students

 - Ph.D.
 Students

-Ph.D. students who are not enrolled full-time may petition in writing to be considered for IBEF under the following two circumstances:
+Ph.D. students who are not enrolled full-time may petition in writing to be considered for IBEF under the following circumstances:

 - The student is in the final semester of their required course work and does not need to be enrolled full-time to complete the course requirements.

 - The student has completed all course requirements and is preparing for their Candidacy Examination.
 (Important: The student must register for a minimum of 3 credit hours per semester to be eligible).

 - Student has successfully completed their Candidacy Examination and is registering for REL 710.